 What are Compression Socks and How Do They Work?

-Compression socks are tight, especially at the bottom part.
-These are usually made of a strong elastic and spandex.
-The strength of the elastic gets weaker as it goes up the leg.
+Compression socks are tight, especially at the feet.
+The strength of the elastic gets weaker as it goes up the leg for maximum comfort.
 They are designed to put extra pressure on the feet, ankles, and calves.

 Deep Vein Thrombosis and Compression Socks